 Do a search for “best area to stay in kolkata” and many will suggest Park Street or Sudder Street.
 These are general “tourist areas” in Kolkata with plenty of hotels, shops, and restaurants, as well as easy access to the Kolkata Metro.
 I stayed on Sudder Street in the New Market area and did find the location to be ideal.

 Listed below are some of the most convenient areas to stay in Kolkata, along with a color-coded map to help you better understand where each of these areas are.
+Click on the link for an interactive version of the map.
 (Please note that marked areas are approximations only)

 RED – New Market Area